-Read this article about defense doctors who lied about injuries and see why you want your attorney and your own independent orthopedic surgeon and neurologist watching the defense doctor at your defense exam.
+Read this article about defense doctors who lied about injuries and see why you want someone trained to watch the defense doctor at your defense exam.
 This is another of many articles about doctors who lie for insurance companies.

 If you have been treated by an orthopedic surgeon and a neurologist, you will likely be examined by both an orthopedic surgeon and a neurologist for the defendant’s insurance company.

 Upon arrival at your physical exam, the doctor’s staff will photocopy your driver’s license so they can prove who was examined and you will be asked to fill out a form with your personal information and your injuries.